JLLeitschuh/ktlint-gradle/README.md

 If project has subprojects - plugin also adds two meta tasks `ktlintCheck` and `ktlintFormat` to the root project that triggers related tasks in subprojects.

+### Apply to IDEA
+Two another tasks added:
-Another task added: `ktlintApplyToIdea`.
-It is always added only to the root project.
-Task generates IntelliJ IDEA (or Android Studio) Kotlin style files in `.idea/` folder. **Note** that this task will overwrite the existing style file.
+- `ktlintApplyToIdea` - Task generates IntelliJ IDEA (or Android Studio) Kotlin style files in project `.idea/` folder.
+- `ktlintApplyToIdeaGlobally` - Task generates IntelliJ IDEA (or Android Studio) Kotlin style files in user home IDEA (or Android Studio) settings folder.

+They are always added only to the root project.

+**Note** that this tasks will overwrite the existing style file.

 ## Developers